Learning Spoken Language

 • The same areas are activated during reading (p.
 14).

-• The corpus callosum ~ the larger number of neurons connecting the right and left hemispheres that allow them to communicate ~ is larger and thicker in a female than a male.
+• The corpus callosum—the larger number of neurons connecting the right and left hemispheres that allow them to communicate—is larger and thicker in a female than in a male.
 As a result, information travels more efficiently in females than in males (p.
 14).

-• Girls acquire spoken language quicker because of dual-hemisphere language processing and more efficient between-hemisphere communication (p.
+• Girls acquire spoken language more quickly due to dual-hemisphere language processing and more efficient communication between the hemispheres (p.
 14).
-This is up for debate ~ some say the gender difference is minimal and declines as we age, but others say it continues and affects us as adults (p.
+This is a topic up for debate—some argue that the gender difference is minimal and declines with age, while others contend that it persists and affects us as adults (p.
 14).

 • Although the infant’s brain can perceive the entire range of phonemes, only those repeated get attention, as the neurons reacting to the unique sound patterns are continually stimulated and reinforced (p.
 15).

-• At birth or even before, the infant responds to the prosody ~ rhythm, cadence, pitch ~ of the caregiver’s voice ~ not the words. (p.
+• At birth or even before, the infant responds to the prosody—rhythm, cadence, and pitch—of the caregiver’s voice, not the words. (p.
 15).

-• Six months: babbling ~ a sign of early language acquisition.
+• At six months, babbling is a sign of early language acquisition.
 Infants’ production of phonemes results from genetically determined neural programs; however, language exposure is environmental (p.
 15).

-• Baby’s brain develops phonemic awareness ~ it prunes phonemes that occur less frequently ~ and at one year of age ~ the neural networks focus on the sounds of language being spoken in the environment (p.
+• A baby’s brain develops phonemic awareness, pruning phonemes that occur less frequently.
+At one year of age, the neural networks begin to concentrate on the spoken language sounds in the environment (p.
 15).

 • The next step is for the brain to detect words within sound streams.
-Parents tend to talk in parentese to children.
+Parents tend to speak in a simplified language, known as parentese, to their children.
 This is instinctive (p.
 16).

 • Toddlers ignore foreign sounds by 10-12 months (p.
 16).

-• Morphemes are added to speaking vocabulary ~ s, ed, ing ~ morphemes are the smallest units of language that carry some meaning, such as prefixes and suffixes (p.
+• Morphemes are added to speaking vocabulary (e.g., “s,” “ed,” and “ing”).
+Morphemes are the smallest units of language that carry some meaning, such as prefixes and suffixes (p.
 16).

-• Working memory and Wernicke’s area become more functional as the child can attach meaning to words, but putting words together to make sense is another more complex skill (p.
+• Working memory and Wernicke’s area become more functional as the child can attach meaning to words; however, combining words to make sense is another, more complex skill (p.
 16).

 • Adult-toddler conversations are critical. (p.
 17).

-• After analyzing and recording 1,300 hours of conversations between parent and child from ages nine months through 3 years from different SES backgrounds, Hart and Risley found that the upper SES spoke 2,153 words/hour.
-The 3-year-old child had 1,116 words, while the low SES family said 616 words/hour, and the child had 525 words.
-Even in 3rd grade, the low SES family’s children still struggled (p.
+• After analyzing and recording 1,300 hours of conversations between parents and children aged nine months to three years from various socioeconomic status (SES) backgrounds, Hart and Risley found that families in the upper SES category spoke an average of 2,153 words per hour.
+The 3-year-old child produced 1,116 words, while the low-SES family reported 616 words per hour, and the child produced 525 words.
+Even in third grade, the children from low-SES families still struggled (p.
 18). ***BUY A LENA DEVICE!***

 • Early vocabulary learning strongly predicts test scores at ages 9 or 10 on vocabulary, listening, speaking, syntax, and semantics (p.
 18).

-• An enormous vocabulary gap between children of different socioeconomic backgrounds continues to widen (p.
+• An enormous vocabulary gap persists between children from different socioeconomic backgrounds, continuing to widen (p.
 18).

 • Preschool programs can save money, with fewer children retained, fewer in special ed., and less remedial education (p.
 18).